junxit/us-congress-bills-112/metadata.md

 - Rep. Hayworth, Nan A. S. [R-NY-19] (H001054)
 - Rep. Baca, Joe [D-CA-43] (B001234)
 - Rep. Pence, Mike [R-IN-6] (P000587)
+- Rep. Doggett, Lloyd [D-TX-25] (D000399)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2012-07-23 — [House 112-2-501](votes/house-112-2-0501.md) — On Motion to Suspend the Rules and Pass — **Passed** (379–0)

 ## Actions

 - 2011-11-18 — Introduced in House
 - 2011-11-18 — Introduced in House
 - 2011-11-18 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-02-07 — Committee Consideration and Mark-up Session Held.
+- 2012-02-07 — Ordered to be Reported by Voice Vote.
+- 2012-07-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-07-23 — Considered as unfinished business. (consideration: CR H5116-5117)
+- 2012-07-23 — Considered under suspension of the rules. (consideration: CR H5112-5113)
+- 2012-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3477.
+- 2012-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-23 — Ms. Buerkle moved to suspend the rules and pass the bill.
+- 2012-07-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 379 - 0 (Roll no. 501). (text: CR H5112)
+- 2012-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 379 - 0 (Roll no. 501).(text: CR H5112)